gatsbyjs/gatsby-source-wordpress-experimental/docs/problems-with-v3.md

-All of the above points are fixed by using this plugin!
+All of the above points are fixed by using this plugin and WPGraphQL :smile_cat:

-## Up Next :point_right:
+# Up Next :point_right:

 - :runner: [Installation & Getting started](./getting-started.md)
 - :school: [Tutorials](./tutorials/index.md)